Information

 Pete is a veterinary surgeon and recognized EBVS European veterinary specialist in Animal Welfare Science, Ethics and Law.
 He is also a Diplomate of the European College of Small Ruminant Health Management.
 Until retirement, he was a senior manager at the James Hutton Institute in Aberdeen where he is now an Honorary Fellow.
 He headed the Institute’s Ecological Sciences Group.
 This comprised around 85 scientific research and support staff and, in addition, a variable number of short-term visitors from around the world and at any one time around 30 PhD students based at the Institute and sponsoring departments.
 His particular interest has always been animal welfare, focusing especially on welfare in ruminants under extensive systems of management and the health and welfare of wild and semi-managed animals.
 He has published more than 70 scientific papers, many based on multi-partner collaborations, and has authored 10 book chapters, most recently in the latest edition of Livestock Handling and Transport edited by Temple Grandin and in Animal Welfare in Extensive Systems edited by Juan Villalba.
 For many years he was a member of the Editorial Board of Applied Animal Behaviour Science and regularly reviews articles for AABS and other journals.
 In addition to conducting research, he had responsibility for animal health at the Institute’s research farms in Scotland.

-Pete has been Chair of the Animal Welfare Science Ethics and Law Veterinary Association (AWSELVA) and President of the North of Scotland division of the British Veterinary Association.
+Pete has been Chair of the Animal Welfare Science Ethics and Law Veterinary Association (AWSELVA), President of the North of Scotland division of the British Veterinary Association and President of the Veterinary Deer Society (now the British Deer Veterinary Association).
 For 6 years he was a trustee of the Animal Welfare Foundation and remains a member of their funding panel.
-He is external examiner in both Animal Life and the Certificate of Advanced Veterinary Practice in animal welfare science, ethics and law at the Dick Vet.
+For a number of years he was external examiner in both Animal Life and the Certificate of Advanced Veterinary Practice in animal welfare science, ethics and law at the Dick Vet.
 School in Edinburgh.
-Pete is a Project Advisory Group member for a major European project looking at sustainability of European farming systems through the wider adoption of agroecological processes – UNISECO.
-He chairs the Wild Animal Welfare Committee (WAWC).
+For ten years he chaired the Wild Animal Welfare Committee (WAWC) and remains a Trustee.

 Dr Ellie Wigham

 She graduated from the University of Cambridge Vet school in 2015 having also completed an intercalated degree in experimental psychology.
 She then moved to New Zealand to work for the Ministry of Primary Industries, conducting official controls in a red meat slaughter facility.
 After one year she moved back to the UK to undertake a PhD at the University of Bristol exploring the impacts of welfare training in red and white meat slaughter facilities.
-Alongside her PhD she also began a residency in Animal Welfare Science, Ethics and Law as part of the European College of Animal Welfare and Behaviour Medicine, the final exams for which she is due to sit in autumn 2022.
+Alongside her PhD she also began a residency in Animal Welfare Science, Ethics and Law as part of the European College of Animal Welfare and Behaviour Medicine.
+She passed the final exams in 2022 to become a European Veterinary Specialist in Animal Welfare, Ethics and Law.

 She joined the University of Glasgow in 2019 and alongside teaching veterinary students is involved in a range of welfare-based projects, both as a researcher and student supervisor.
 Her main research interests include animal welfare at slaughter and killing, and the use of technology for automatic monitoring of welfare indicators.